About our Nursery

 In 2016 we achieved the last stage of the HQS (Herts Quality Standard), a kitemark for outstanding practice in Early Years.

 We place great value on having highly qualified, experienced Nursery Nurses and a professional staff team in our Nursery.
 Children who attend The Giles Nursery benefit also from the higher than average staff : pupil ratio that we are able to provide.
 This means that:

-a smaller number than usual in pupil groups can participate in a wider variety of activities at any one time
+- a smaller number than usual in pupil groups can participate in a wider variety of activities at any

 It also means that for those children who have special educational needs we are able to provide high-quality, consistent and often one-to-one support throughout the Nursery stage.

 At the end of the Nursery stage, children who are entering our Reception in The Giles Infants’ School are assured of a smooth transition.
 We take pride in the level of support we provide at this crucial stage of our children’s development.
 During the summer term Nursery pupils spend time in the Reception classrooms, getting to know the staff – many of whom are qualified Nursery Nurses – as well as the physical layout and play areas of our lovely, well-resourced new reception building and gardens.
 Our Nursery and Reception staff also meet together to discuss in detail the progress, attainment and achievement of each child to ensure their needs continue to be met on an individual basis on entering Reception.